Academic Standing

 Matriculant

-A student who has applied to matriculate for a particular program, obtains approval to enroll, but must satisfy a set of specified matriculation requirements before or upon completion of 12 credits.
+A conditional matriculant is a student who has applied to matriculate, obtains approval to enroll by the University, but must satisfy a set of specified matriculation requirement before or upon completion of 6 credits.

-A student who has not applied to matriculate in a particular program, obtains approval to enroll, and is limited to a maximum of 12 graduate credits.
+A student who has not applied to matriculate to a particular program, obtains approval to enroll, and is limited to a maximum of 6 credits.

 Continuous Matriculation